 Next is the hardest part, and it’s not that difficult (I promise).

-Go to the websites of your top 10 products and find someone who works in either marketing or PR at the company, and track down their email address using a simple tool like Voila Norbert or Hunter.
+Go to the websites of your top 10 products and find someone who works in either marketing or PR at the company, and track down their email address using simple blogging tools like Hunter or Voila Norbert.
 Keep in mind that many companies who are open to sponsorships actively advertise a sponsorship email address somewhere on their contact pages.

-Finally, it's time to send them a cold email with your offer to partner up on sponsored content for your readers—with a heavy emphasis on why they should pony up the sponsorship dollars.
-Here's a sample sponsor pitch email you can use:
+Finally, it’s time to send them a cold email with your offer to partner up on sponsored content for your readers—with a heavy emphasis on why they should pony up the sponsorship dollars.
+Here’s a sample sponsor pitch email you can use in your blogger outreach (or brand sponsor solicitation):

 My name is Ryan and I love [your product]!
 I’m actively running a blog over at ryrob.com, and I’d love to see if we can partner up for a sponsored post on my blog.